 Following a 14 miles’ route march at Bedford on the Tuesday before his death, he took part the following day in a six miles’ Marathon race, and after covering about 4 and 1/2 miles, he suddenly collapsed and expired within half an hour.

-Alfred must have enlisted around May 1915 and as stated above, he was only in the Army a short while, but he is named on the Ilkeston War Memorial in the Market Place, Ilkeston. – , A. BAKER (R.W.F.).
+Alfred Baker is is named on the Ilkeston War Memorial in the Market Place, Ilkeston. – , A. Baker (R.W.F.).

-He is also remembered on the St. Ethelwold’s Roll of honour which is a screen to the left of the Altar, so again, presumably, he was a member of the congregation there.
+He is also remembered on the St. Ethelwold’s (in Shotton) Roll of Honour which is a screen to the left of the Altar, so presumably, he was a member of the congregation there.